datacraft-dsc/DEPs/4/README.md

 Starfish should make it simple, as far as possible, for developers to create their own Capability Agents for custom purposes, e.g. by extending a common base implementation.

-Note: providing a Capability Agent of this nature is a technique used in reference implementations to integrate the Ocean Network, by wrapping the Squid library provided by the Ocean Protocol Foundation.
-This technique is valuable because it allows a consistent Agent API to be maintained for user while allowing for evolution and innovation in the underlying technology capabilities.

 Note: It is beyond the scope of Starfish to allow Capability Agents to be exposed to the ecosystem (to the extent that they could be invoked as Remote Agents by other parties), however service provider implementations may wish to offer this functionality.